Istaroth/agile_radar/radar/2019-01-01/Social_Network_Graph_Technology.md

 ![state](./../assets/images/item_state_under_construction.png)

 ## Why? ##
 Social network analysis (SNA) is the process of investigating social structures through the use of [networks](https://en.wikipedia.org/wiki/Network_theory) and [graph theory](https://en.wikipedia.org/wiki/Graph_theory).
-(Wikipedia contributors, "Social network analysis," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Social_network_analysis&oldid=876624675 (accessed January 8, 2019).)
+(Wikipedia contributors, "Social network analysis," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Social_network_analysis&oldid=876624675 (accessed January 8, 2019).).

-Gathering Social network data in an legally acceptable, ethical way and performing social network analyis provides a powerful, complementary source of information, that augments deep understanding of the true working of organizations, which can also assist transformation processes and change management, and finally, can strengthen the commercial strategy of Haufe Group.
+Because of the explanatory power of SNA and availability of technology to store, visualize and analyze social networks, Haufe Group should explore using SNA to help recommend things like useful content and actions for customers using software products and to better analyze and understand for customers, who want to transform their organization.

-Haufe Group has recently developed effective methodologies like Rythmix for understanding pain, identifying challenges within customer organizations and guiding customer transformations.
+Haufe Group has recently developed effective methodologies like Rythmix and product ideas like People OS for understanding pain, identifying challenges within customer organizations and guiding customer transformations.
 This new business model has opened opportunities for offering cross-sections of the HG product portfolio that were previously not imagined.

-To acquire customers, however, this kind business model requires a deep understanding of customer problems: more accurately, Haufe Group must demonstrate that it has a better understanding of these problems than competitors’, who want to acquire the same businesses.
+But, to acquire customers, this kind business model requires a deep understanding of customer challenges: more accurately, Haufe Group must demonstrate that it has a better understanding of these challenges than competitors, who want to acquire the same businesses.
+The idea is -

-Adding social network mapping to HG software products enables Haufe Group to provide a wealth of valuable information about the real nature of customer organizations - low-cost and automated - complementary to other methods like Rythmix and other areas of prioritized tecnology like machine learning.
+Adding social network graphing to HG software products enables Haufe Group to directly obtain a wealth of valuable data for what customer employees need to be successful - low-cost and automated - and - parallel to other methods like Rythmix and prioritized technology like machine learning.

-Using these social insights to gain  “an ever deeper understanding” of the customer organization, effectively mapping and visualizing relationships between employees based on what they want to learn, what the need to know and, maybe, with whom and what they are communicating, can have a high-impact and improve the accuracy of what Haufe Group decides to offer to customers, and how it is offered.
+Gathering social network data in an legally acceptable, ethical way and performing social network analysis, provides a powerful, complementary source of information, that enables deep understanding of the true working of customer organizations based on real or hypothesized relationships between people in these organizations.

+Leveraging this understanding to analyze customer organizations enhances decision making for transformation processes and change management, which, in turn, strengthens the commercial strategy, improves the product offering of Haufe Group and raises the value of what we provide to our customers .

+## Special constraints ##

+Because data gathering is a part of SNA / ONA - legal rquirements for data security must be observed.

-## Areas of Application
+## Areas of Application ##

-General application social network analysis are -
+General application social network analysis is to locate the social network characteristics of an organization or suborganiztion like
+- Communities within the network
+- How "connected" are networks and communities in these networks
+- Where are the highly connected areas and where are the poorly connected areas
-- To locate aspects of a network like dense areas and social gaps
+- Types of relationships between people within a network
+- Which of relationships are most important, e.g. form the basis of communities
-- People who are highly popular in a network
+- Centrally located "Popular" people, people who connect different parts of a network

--
+This is done with network graph technologies.

 ## Technology choices/solutions ##

-Technology choices may be made in two areas:
+Technology choices for two areas:
 - Storage
 - Visualization